 On meeting this candidate, he discussed his team which included both hard and soft service professionals whom he had trained on an internal maintenance schedule database.
 This was a crucial piece of experience that caught the attention of a large service provider who recently offered him a role with one of their biggest clients.

 “When I grow up I want to be a Facilities Manager”, very few people have ever said!

 Your route to Facilities Management most likely came through another career path, don’t ignore this previous experience.
 Use it to stand out from the crowd and impress prospective employers, the skills you learned in previous jobs may prove to be the difference.

-With these additions to his CV his career progression was far more impressive and snippets from his previous roles complimented his current experience.
-As a result this candidate was called for interview with two soft service companies; the rest is up to him!
+With these additions to his CV, his career progression was far more impressive and snippets from his previous roles complimented his current experience.
+As a result, this candidate was called for an interview with two soft service companies; the rest is up to him!